jmanc3/winbar/README.md

 # Winbar
-A familiar Xorg panel/dock to ease new linux users transition
+A familiar X11 panel/dock to ease new linux users transition
 ![Screenshots of the taskbar and some menus](screenshots/1.png)

 ## Before building